INTRODUCTION:

 2. Make the filter paper just tall enough so that the paper can be suspended from a pencil or ruler placed atop the jar, and the bottom of the paper stops just short of touching the bottom of the jar.

-5. Add distilled water to the battery jar to a depth of about 1 cm.
+6. Add the solvent to the jar(s) to a depth of about 1 cm.
+You will need two filter papers for each jar of solvent.

-In chromatograpy, the symbol Rf is used to denote the position of a component on a chromatogram relative to the distance the solvent moved.
+In chromatograpy, the symbol Rf is used to denote the position of a dissolved component on a chromatogram relative to the distance the solvent moved.
 This Rf value is a quantitative reflection of the physical interaction of each component with the mobile phase (the solvent) and the stationary phase (the paper).

 Measure the distance from the origin of the marker dots (the pencil line) to the center of the eluted marker ink.
 Divide that number by the distance the solvent moved, ie. from the origin to the solvent front.
 The best way to estimate the center of a non-circular spot is to draw the best elllipse around the spot and estimate its center.
 Create a data table for Rf values on each of your inks tested.
-Clearly indicate whether the ink was from a wet erase pen or a permantent marker.
+Clearly indicate whether the ink was from a wet erase pen or a permanent marker.

 1. What happens to the ink spots as the chromatogram develops?
 Why?